Lecture from: 09.10.2024 | Video: Videos ETHZ

 An ordered pair is a fundamental concept that establishes a specific relationship between two elements.
 Unlike sets, where order doesn’t matter, ordered pairs rely on the arrangement of their components.

-Definition: An ordered pair , often read as “a comma b,” consists of two distinct elements a and b.
+Definition: An ordered pair , often read as “a comma b,” consists of two elements a and b.
 The crucial aspect is that the element a comes first followed by b.
 This order defines the specific relationship represented by the pair.

 Formally: is defined as the following set .